 Website design costs can start at a few hundred dollars and go up to $75,000.

-Written content creation can range from $75 per article to a $61,000 salary.
+Written content creation can range from $75 per article to an average $63,000 salary.

 Hiring a videographer in-house usually entails an average salary of $48,000.

 Paid media can range from $10,000 to $100,000+.

 Sales and marketing training can range from $8,500 to $15,000 a month.

 Inbound marketing is like office space, employees, or even a loan.
 It's an investment in your business's future.

 Adopting inbound into your organization has its price tag, no doubt, but like any smart investment, it ends up paying for itself in not only return on investment (ROI), but in competitive advantage as well.